Phlebectomy of Varicose Veins

 What are the limitations of Phlebectomy of Varicose Veins?

-Long-term success in greater than 90 percent of patients has been observed.
+Doctors have observed long-term success in more than 90 percent of patients.
 The long-term results of phlebectomy are excellent when the procedure is performed in patients who are good candidates.

-Often, phlebectomy is used with a more comprehensive treatment plan, including additional procedures such as endovenous catheter ablation that use radiofrequency or laser energy.
+Often, doctors use phlebectomy with a more comprehensive treatment plan.
+This plan may include additional procedures such as endovenous catheter ablation that use radiofrequency or laser energy.

 Patients should discuss their individualized treatment plan with their interventional radiologist.